Shetland Camping BÖd Network

 Shetland Camping BÖd Network, For info: Shetland Amenity Trust, Garthspool, Lerwick, Shetland, ZE1 0NY

-The Shetland Camping Böd Network offers low cost accommodation in nine historic buildings with fantastic scenery – giving the opportunity to tour these beautiful islands, staying in böds en route.
+The Shetland Camping Böd Network offers low cost accommodation in historic buildings throughout Shetland with fantastic scenery – giving the opportunity to tour these beautiful islands, staying in böds en route.
 Due to the böd’s historic nature, no two buildings are the same and facilities vary.
 The smallest böd sleeps four and the largest sixteen.
-Electricity, hot water and showers are available in six of the nine buildings and solid fuel stoves and mains water in all.
+Electricity, hot water and showers are available in some buildings and solid fuel stoves are provided in all.
+For the more adventurous traveller, one property has only an external cold tap for water supply!
 Each böd has a story to tell, for example Voe Sail Loft was once a knitwear workshop, where the jumpers for Sir Edmund Hillary’s expedition to reach the peak of Mount Everest in 1953 were produced.
-Seven out of nine have local meals available within two miles and seven out of nine have (variable) facilities for less able people.
+Some are in more populated areas than others, with facilities nearby.
+Choose your location dependent on how remote you want to be!
 Under 16s must be accompanied by an adult.
 No pets allowed.
 Explore Shetland on a budget – bed down in a böd.
 For further info look at the Camping Bod website.This accommodation is featured on our map of Orkney and Shetland and here is its own website.

 or call Reception on

 1st March – 31st October.
 Böds are unmanned.
 Contact custodian up to 9pm on day of entry.

 £10 to £12.
 Group discounts are also available.

 Booking is not essential however, as böds are unmanned it is best to book in advance to ensure the custodian is available before arrival.